lu-zhengda/mcp-virtual-fs/README.md

 ## Why

-Agents work well with filesystems for context management, but traditional filesystems are tied to ephemeral runtime storage.
-This MCP server provides:
+Agents work well with filesystems for context management, but coupling storage to the agent runtime means data is lost when pods restart or containers are recycled.
+This MCP server decouples storage from runtime:

 - **Persistent storage** — files survive process restarts, stored in PostgreSQL
 - **Session isolation** — each agent session gets its own namespace automatically